MacKinnon has goal, assist as Avalanche beat Oilers 4-1

+DENVER (AP) — Solid early play combined with one exceptional period carried the Colorado Avalanche past Edmonton.

-DENVER (AP) — Nathan MacKinnon had a goal and an assist as part of Colorado’s three-goal flurry in the third period, and the Avalanche beat the Edmonton Oilers 4-1 on Wednesday night.
+Nathan MacKinnon had a goal and an assist as part of Colorado’s three-goal flurry early in the third, and the Avalanche went on to beat the Oilers 4-1 on Wednesday night.

 Nazem Kadri, Logan O’Connor and Matt Nieto also scored for the Avalanche, who unleashed a season-high 50 shots on goal.
 The Oilers had 30 fewer shots, getting their lone goal from Jujhar Khaira.